 2. Centralised resources in one single platform

 Vgreet is an all-in-one virtual reception platform that allows you to complete more than just employee or guest check-ins, making the reception experience more intuitive and seamless.
 It also allows for quick access to a ticketing system for getting in touch with IT, receiving building information, wayfinding, live travel updates, and more.

-Vpod’s multi-purpose smart locker systems give you the freedom to safely store personal items, lock up IT devices, and collect parcel deliveries – all through digital means, so no more worrying about misplacing keys or stolen items.
+In addition, Vpod’s multi-purpose smart locker systems give you the freedom to safely store personal items, lock up IT devices, and collect parcel deliveries in the same locker bank – all through digital means, so no more worrying about misplacing keys or stolen items.

 The key to a successful office redesign is creating a workplace ecosystem that empowers individuals by giving them choices for where, when, and how they work, and prioritising creating spaces for them to brainstorm and be re-energised by moments of solitude.
 These improvements can be made through:

 - Understanding your people’s needs through communication and data, and the current usage of spaces and technology

 - Identifying challenges in company processes, what could be automated, and which aspects within the office can be optimised for productivity

 - Integrating smart technologies with sleek, modern designs that offer employees easy-to-use, multi-purpose tools that can solve everyday problems and adapt to their current workflow for more efficiency